vicradon/vicradon/README.md

 I'm Osinachi.
 I am a developer that values good stories.
 I seek to improve the human condition through technology.
 I'm also building a community at Owerri Nigeria.

-I got into all these through the help of thousands of developers out there, most especially @sammychinedu2ky.
-I grateful to everyone.
+I got into all these through the help of thousands of developers out there, most especially [Samson Amaugo](https://github.com/sammychinedu2ky).
+I'm grateful to everyone.

 - 🔭 I’m currently working on being a mechanic (😅)
 - 🌱 I’m currently learning Docker, testing, Typescript